 \paragraph*{Use Cases} Infrastructure-only sensing seems to be a promising use case if there is a well-defined (perhaps spacious) region that needs ubiquitous and around-the-clock surveillance even if no \gls{ue} is around.
-This can be extended outdoor industrial areas like power plants, logistic centers, railroad marshaling yards, harbors, etc., which need to be protected against intruders, spying, and terror attacks.
+This can be large outdoor industrial areas like power plants, logistic centers, railroad marshaling yards, harbors, etc., which need to be protected against intruders, spying, and terror attacks.
 While some high sensitive premises are already well protected by special security systems, others are not, mostly because of economic reasons.
 Some elements of the critical infrastructure are located in remote areas, just not observed and weakly secured.
 Examples are base station towers, water supply stations and energy infrastructure facilities.
-The latter is becoming increasingly important with the more decent power networks (power supply nodes or other de-central facilities, wind turbines, fields of photovoltaic collectors, etc.).
+The latter is becoming increasingly important with the more decentralized power networks (power supply nodes or other de-central facilities, wind turbines, fields of photovoltaic collectors, etc.).
 Other examples are linear spaciously extended elements of infrastructure, such as power lines, waterways, or railway tracks.
 Also road traffic scenarios need more attention.
 While car manufacturers follow the paradigm of the so-called ``ego-view'' which is related to the perception of the sensors installed in the respective cars to support autonomous driving, the ``regulatory view'' would deserve more attention.
-The latter relies on a comprehensive perception of the large-scale traffic situations at traffic junctions or major intersections, traffic hot spots or other critical positions for traffic supervision by regulation authorities.
-Since the regulatory view cannot be generated from aggregated ego-data of cars, an independent sensor network would be necessary.
+The latter relies on a comprehensive perception of the large-scale road situations at junctions or major intersections, accident hot spots or other critical positions for traffic supervision by regulation authorities.
+Since the regulatory view cannot be generated from aggregated ego-views of cars, an independent sensor network would be necessary.
 The regulatory view would include recognizing dangerous situations that could lead to accidents and predicting traffic jams or blockages that could be avoided by diverting traffic flows.
-We can also detect illegal activities such as illegal car racing or other traffic offenses.
-We can detect wrong-way drivers on motorway slip roads.
-Another specific application is securing highway parking lots against organized cargo theft, which causes immense economic damage on German autobahn.
+We can also detect illegal activities such as illegal car racing or other traffic offenses as well as wrong-way drivers on motorway slip roads.
+Another specific application is securing highway parking lots against organized cargo theft, which causes immense economic damage on German autobahns.